Finding meaning in caring for patients with serious illness

 “We are so proud and grateful to be chosen as a Chicago Tribune Top 100 Workplace, since this honor reflects the sentiments of team members throughout our agency,” JourneyCare President and CEO Sarah Boburka said.
 “Caring for patients with serious illness is deeply meaningful work and JourneyCare is lucky to have such dedicated staff members who also help foster a rewarding and vibrant workplace.”

 As hospices and healthcare organizations across the country observe National Hospice and Palliative Care Month this November, the award is especially significant for JourneyCare.
-A disruptor and innovator in healthcare, the agency is leading industry transformation, launching innovative care models that deliver high-quality, effective and compassionate patient care while also improving patient outcomes and efficiencies.

 Through all if its programs, JourneyCare team members serve 13,000 families across 10 counties in the Chicago region wherever the patients may call home.
 Their commitment and dedication to caring for patients and their families embodies the spirit of the Top Workplace award.